Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 that we have built so far.
 We are starting with bulk ingest of existing collections and will add one-by-one deposit of individual items after that.

-This show the OCFL repository at the bottom - with a Data & Access API that mediates access.
+This shows the OCFL repository at the bottom - with a Data & Access API that mediates access.
 This API understands the RO-Crate format and in particular its use of the Portland Common Data Model to structure data.
 The API also enforces access control to objects; every repository object has a license